lslezak/yast-container/README.md

 This repository contains some scripts and container definitions.

-*Note: The containers use the openSUSE Leap base system with the same version as the host system.
-But you can specify the base OS image with the

-and should be used for
+*Note: The containers use the openSUSE Leap 15.4 system and should be used for managing openSUSE Leap 15.4 systems.*
-managing an openSUSE Leap 15.3 system.
-If you use a different version adapt the `Dockerfile` accordingly.*

 ### Pre-requisites